for Agile Teams in Jira

 |Supporting tasks||Email campaign, webinar, social media campaign, etc.|

-For teams working in Jira, you may want to consider an OKR app to make implementation go more smoothly.
+While there is a way to manually map OKRs in Jira, teams working in Jira may want to consider an OKR app to make implementation go more smoothly.
 An app allows you to track OKRs in Jira and link epics and issues to OKRs.

 Another common concern is how difficult it is to train everyone to set and follow OKRs.
 While the main concept is easy to grasp, implementing OKRs does require some trial and error.
 It will take time to get them right, so make sure everyone is aware of this from the beginning.